kristofhracza/hacking-procedure/recon/web/web.md

 It can also detect basic vulnerabilities as well as weak coding practices.

 # WordPress
 ## WPScan
 WordPress security scanner
 ```bash
 wpscan --url <url> -e ap,at,dbe,u
 ```

-# Tips
-- When initially moving through the site, do it through Burpsuite as it will allow one to see all past requests and how they are handled.

 # Ports